 How to get started:

-- Requesting a teaching observation through CETL: Contact Jenny Hadingham.
-She will do a pre-observation briefing with you, during which the goals of the evaluation and the specific aspects of the classroom practice that you would like evaluated are discussed.
+- Requesting a teaching observation through CETL: Contact CETL.
+We will do a pre-observation briefing with you, during which the goals of the evaluation and the specific aspects of the classroom practice that you would like evaluated are discussed.
 For more detail on the specifics of the process, from beginning to end, see the teaching observations PDF.